 A toilet seat.
 You wouldn’t rub your face on it, hold it to your ear, touch it and then not wash your hands or, under any circumstances, lick it, would you?
 After all, what could harbour more germs?
 Well, in fact, quite a few things could.
 A whole host of everyday items accumulate dirt and bacteria and yet we rarely think of them as dirty as we go about our day.
-When sought via a reputable agency, guarantees you a scrupulous standard of hygiene.
+When sought via a reputable agency, a gay tantric massage guarantees you a scrupulous standard of hygiene.
 There’ll be a clean table or bed and an opportunity to shower, too.
 But let’s take a closer look at some of the items that we breezily handle every day without so much as a single thought as to the dirt that might have collected on them.
 The sensual experience may come with absolutely unimpeachable standards of cleanliness, but the devices and fixtures in our home may well not.

 Perhaps it’s no surprise that our precious phones come high up on the list for dirt-collecting.
 Recent surveys indicate that over 70 per cent of people use them while on the toilet.
 And because we tend not to clean them, our phones can end up accumulating ten times the bacteria normally found on a toilet seat.
 Even seriously nasty bacteria like staphylococcus.
 And we hold these devices up to our mouths and our ears, meaning all sorts of unpleasant consequences, including ear infections.
 It’s time to get serious about disinfecting our phones.